Confidence is detection-like in high-dimensional spaces: Discussion

-More generally, our results suggest, together with \cite{Webb2023}, that metacognitive biases may emerge due to subjects adopting a richer hypothesis space than assumed by the experimenter.
-This proposal aligns with other work showing how a mismatch between the experimenter's and subjects' task state-representations explains seemingly maladaptive behaviour in decision making \cite{Molano-Mazon2023} and metacognition \cite{Moore2023, Khalvati2021}.
+More generally, our results suggest, together with \citet{Webb2023}, that metacognitive biases may emerge due to subjects adopting a richer hypothesis space than assumed by the experimenter.
+This proposal aligns with other work showing how a mismatch between the experimenter's and subjects' task state-representations explains seemingly maladaptive behaviour in decision making \citep{Molano-Mazon2023} and metacognition \citep{Moore2023, Khalvati2021}.
 This hypothesis may be testable in future experiments that vary subjects' expectations about the task-relevance of different stimuli.
 For instance, it would be of interest to know whether a positive evidence bias becomes stronger when a subject is induced to expect a richer stimulus space, even if the range of stimuli in play remain constant.
 These and other hypotheses that emerge from extending SDT into higher dimensions make for a rich source of hypotheses for future experiments.

-A broader implication of our results is that, in higher dimensional spaces, decision rules for detection and identification become more similar \cite{Mazor2023, Maniscalco2016}.
-In line with this idea, Mazor et al. \cite{Mazor2023} showed that subjects incorporated detection-relevant evidence into their discrimination confidence, and discrimination-relevant evidence into their detection confidence.
+A broader implication of our results is that, in higher dimensional spaces, confidence criteria for detection and identification become more similar \citep{Mazor2023, Maniscalco2016}.
+In line with this idea, \citet{Mazor2023} showed that subjects incorporated detection-relevant evidence into their discrimination confidence, and discrimination-relevant evidence into their detection confidence.
 It is interesting to speculate that strict dissociations between detection and discrimination performance may be artefacts of the adoption of narrower stimulus spaces.
-Given that such dissociations have been foundational in establishing an empirical basis for unconscious perception (e.g. in blindsight) \cite{Weiskrantz1974, Azzopardi1997, Phillips2021, Peters2015, Peters2017}, establishing whether these findings generalise to more naturalistic stimulus spaces represents an important future direction for this research program.
+Given that such dissociations have been foundational in establishing an empirical basis for unconscious perception \citep[e.g., in blindsight;][]{Weiskrantz1974, Azzopardi1997, Phillips2021, Peters2015, Peters2017}, establishing whether classical findings in consciousness science generalise to more naturalistic stimulus spaces represents an important direction for future research.